• Skip to primary navigation

 Expert Tips

-1. Generously soak the sponge cake to bring moisture to the cake.
+1. Generously soak the sponge cake to add moisture.

 2. For the best results, let the cake firm up for a few hours.
-However, if necessary, the cake can be served promptly upon completion of the decoration.
+However, if needed, you can serve the cake promptly after decorating.

-3. Recalculate ingredients for cake pans of different sizes using this simple cake pan size converter.
+3. Recalculate ingredient amounts for different cake pan sizes with this simple cake pan size converter.

-4. Make ahead option: Make Genoise sponge cake in the evening and store it covered with plastic wrap at room temperature.
+4. Make-ahead option: Make the Genoise sponge cake in the evening and store it, covered with plastic wrap, at room temperature.
 The next day, finish the cake.

-Store your strawberry Chantilly cake for 2-3 days under a glass dome in the fridge.
+Store your strawberry Chantilly cake in the fridge for 2-3 days under a glass dome.
 This prevents dryness and absorption of other food odors.
 Store the leftover cake in an airtight container.

 Recipe FAQ